ssyram/hax-dev/docs/frontend/evaluation.md

 | **Mean**        |       0.215 |     0.771 |
 | **10th Decile** |       0.425 |     0.953 |

-Overall, it seems that the general crates are a little friendlier to hax, only by a little offset.
+- The overall trend is similar, though results suggest a slightly smaller overhead in these general crates compared to the cryptography set.

 ## Conclusion

-The hax frontend is capable of extracting successfuly a great portion of Rust crates out there.
+Our quantitative evaluation shows that the hax frontend successfully extracts ASTs for a large portion of the Rust ecosystem.
+Nevertheless, certain crates reveal performance bottlenecks or outright failures that require further investigation and optimization.

-However, there are edge cases that triggers prohibitive performance issue or plain failures.
+These results also highlight a few **limitations** of this initial study:

-Also, this quantitative evaluation have its limits:
+- We only evaluated the **frontend** process.
+Other stages of the toolchain, such as the engine and backend, require separate assessments.
- - only the frontend is evaluated, we need to evaluate the various parts of the engine and backends
+- We did not assess the **correctness or completeness** of the generated JSON, highlighting the need for a qualitative analysis to verify that the extracted ASTs meet the required specifications.

- - the contents and well-formedness of the JSON produced is out of scope of this evaluation, whence the need for a quantitative evaluation as well.
+Overall, the hax frontend demonstrates capabilities for large-scale Rust code verification, but continued refinement is needed to handle edge cases and improve performance.